Passivation of Stainless Steel Services (Company) ASTM A967, AMS 2700 & QQ-P-35

 - Commercial Line: In addition to our precision passivation services Advanced Plating Technologies offers extremely competitive commercial grade passivation on a high volume production line.
 This guarantees the most competitive pricing in the industry on high volume commercial grade components.

 - Grade-Specific Passivation: Many finishing companies passivate all stainless steels the same with a false methodology of dip and ship.
 At Advanced Plating Technologies we are experts in matching the stainless steel passivation method to the specific material grade.
-This results in parts that are passivated correctly with results that can be validated and certified.
+This results in parts for your company that are passivated correctly with results that can be validated and certified.

 - Any Specification Anytime: If you need to certify passivation of stainless steel to a company specification that is “outside the normal” we can help.
 We can set up specific acid and inhibitor chemistries to service you